Come and join us to Patchwork and Quilting world

 The person who deals with patchwork needs to be concentrated and very accurate.
 We may proceed to patchwork using recycled fabric.
 Old curtains, sheets can be combined along with new fabric to give us something new.
 Let me show you my very first quilt and tell you how it started.

-While in patchwork class, our very talented teacher Myrto Vlassopoulou was teaching us, I thought why to put all those samples in a folder and let them be?
+While in patchwork class I thought why to put all those samples in a folder and let them be?
 I also had the teal fabric from an old sheet, that I adored and started putting them together.
 I added something after every lesson and there we are.
 Ambitious first project with many defects, but also my favorite so far.

 During the next weeks, there will easier things to learn, so that you can understand whether you like this technique or not.
 In my case was love at first sight.